-Gentamicin sinus irrigation is another treatment for sinusitis.
-It is an antibiotic that can Your health care provider has prescribed an antibiotic medicine called gentamicin for you to use for this.
-Gentamicin is a compounded medicine made by a special pharmacy.
+Gentamicin sinus irrigation is a compounded medicine made by a special pharmacy.
 This means it is made only when ordered and only by compounding pharmacies.
 Most specialty pharmacies ask that you allow at least 24 hours for your prescription to be ready after you place your order.
 Follow the instructions the pharmacy gives you for storing the medicine and checking expiration dates.
 Usually this rinse is good for 14 days and needs to be stored in a refrigerator.

 What will I need to buy?